We are delighted to invite you to our Annual Conference which will take place on Thursday, 19th May 2022.

 Before coming to the Bar, Nina worked on torture and abuse cases in the international and group claims department of Leigh Day & Co Solicitors; at the International Criminal Tribunal for the former Yugoslavia in the Netherlands; as well as at JUSTICE; Liberty; and the Legal Resources Centre in Durban, South Africa.

 Isaac is an experienced advocate with an excellent track record at trials, joint settlement meetings and mediations.
-He is often instructed as a junior in high value claims, but also has extensive experience as sole counsel.
+He is often instructed as a junior in high value claims, and also has extensive experience as sole counsel.

 In addition to his civil practice, Isaac is often instructed to provide representation at inquests, particularly those arising from deaths in hospitals and road traffic accidents.

-Dr. Achas Burin
+View full profileDr.
+Achas Burin

 Achas enjoys a varied practice in 12KBW’s core areas.
 She is keen to tackle research on complex points, including procedural ones and those involving a crossover between different spheres of law.
 She welcomes instructions in matters that cross the boundary between tort and public law.
 She is currently instructed in the Public Inquiry into Undercover Policing and the Lampard Inquiry into mental health provision in Essex.
 She previously had a longstanding involvement in the Infected Blood Inquiry and the Kenya Emergency Group Litigation.
+Achas is recommended in the Legal 500 2025 directory for ‘Inquests and Inquiries’.

 She acted as a junior in Coventry v Lawrence (No. 3) [2015] UKSC 50, the landmark Supreme Court case concerning whether the costs regime under the Access to Justice Act 1999 complied with human rights law.